-Some mornings, tired from waking several times to check the data, I lie in bed, neglecting my routine.
+Some mornings, tired from waking several times to check the data, I lie in bed, neglecting my morning exercise and breathing routine.
 Then I read an article from an astronaut who spent a year in space, saying how important routine is for maintaining a positive state of mind in isolation.
 I begin more religiously following my two-hour morning ritual.
 I have my good days, and bad days!

 I learn from my artist neighbour, Gabriele, that the village CV case came from a Milanese family who had arrived 10 days early.
 We’re not sure how this happened since the country was in lockdown.
 They own a holiday apartment in the village.
 An elderly wife and man with their adult son to care for them.
 The elderly man wandered around the village shops.
 The day before I was told about the death, he had been found by police walking up the steep hill to another town.
 When asked where he was going, he said to Milan, more than an hour’s drive away.
 Concerned about him, they took him to hospital where he later died of a heart attached.
 Then was tested positive for CV.

 This is the day I begin leaving everything at the door, including outer clothing, shoes, bags and shopping, and showering, including washing hair, and putting on clean clothes every time I came home.
 And I went out much less.
 Local shops delivered food.
 I paid by bank transfer instead of risking handing over cash and touching hands.